UstadMobile/UstadMobile/README.md

 Further details: see the [Java website](https://www.java.com/en/download/help/path.html).

 * __Step 3: Import the project in Android Studio__: Select File, New, Project from Version Control.
 Enter https://github.com/UstadMobile/UstadMobile.git and wait for the project to import.
+Switch to the dev-mvvm-primary branch (Menu: Git - Branches - search for dev-mvvm-primary - checkout ).

 * __Step 4: Build/run the server__: Run the server locally: